-A view from the waterline.
+A view from beside the sea.

 How the sea state affects John’s windsurfing.